Tag Archives: Artificial

 A machine-versus-doctors fixation masks important questions about artificial intelligence

 Next time you go to the doctor, remember to bring your genome card.
 What, you don’t have one?
 Of course you don’t.
 Wallet-sized cards containing a person’s genetic code don’t exist.
-Yet they were envisioned in a 1996 Los Angeles Times article, which predicted that by 2020 the makeup of a person’s genome would drive… Read More »
+Yet they were envisioned in a 1996 Los Angeles Times article, which predicted that by 2020 the makeup of a person’s genome would drive… Read More: A machine-versus-doctors fixation masks important questions about artificial intelligence »

 Dangers of artificial intelligence in medicine | TheHill – The Hill